danryder/bzGunGameStyle/README.md

 This works best if you edit your map to make all the flags spawn out of sight.
 For example, in a box off the map or way up high.

+See mapchanges.txt for something you can paste into your map.

 ### Running
     bzfs -loadplugin /path/to/gunGame.so,ipaddr